alejandrochang/Algorithms/PIE/Trees-Graphs/trees-graphs.md

 4. Ancestor - An ancestor of a node is any other node for which the node is a descendant.
 5. Leaves - The leaves are nodes that do not have any children.

+Traversing a regular tree is O(n) as you have to go through every possibility.

 ```js
 class Node {
   constructor(data) {